Senators say effort to protect 'Dreamers' making progress

 Another Republican active in the effort, Senator Thom Tillis, also was upbeat.

-“When we sit down and talk (with bipartisan groups of senators) we see that we’re not that far apart.
-We’ve just got to keep working on it,” Tillis said in a brief interview Monday night.
+“When we sit down and talk (with bipartisan groups of senators) we see that we’re not that far apart,” Tillis said in a brief interview on Monday night.

 But Tillis said additional law enforcement efforts in the interior of the country - and not just at the border - must be part of any deal.
-“That’s how you really gain the consensus” in Congress, he said.

 Many Democrats have said they would support increased southwestern border enforcement efforts such as more electronic and drone surveillance.
 But at least publicly they have not embraced some of the enforcement steps for the country’s interior that Republicans seek.

-The negotiations, which have been going on quietly while the Senate engages in a high-profile fight over revamping the U.S. tax code and funding federal programs in order to avert government shutdowns, had been slow-going.
+Negotiations, which have been closely held as senators engaged in high-profile fights over revamping the U.S. tax code and funding federal programs in order to avert government shutdowns, had been slow-going.

-There have been differences over just how many Dreamers would be covered by legislation, the length of temporary protections from deportation and whether Dreamers would ultimately qualify for permanent residence and citizenship.
+There have been differences over how many Dreamers would be covered by legislation, the length of temporary protections from deportation and whether Dreamers would eventually qualify for permanent residence and citizenship.

 These decisions have been complicated by Republicans’ immigration enforcement demands.

-Any deal negotiated by No. 2 Senate Democrat Dick Durbin - the informal lead negotiator for Democrats on the issue and who along with Republican Lindsey Graham introduced the Senate bill that is the focal point - and his fellow senators would still have to be sold to the full Senate.
+Any deal negotiated by No. 2 Senate Democrat Dick Durbin - a lead negotiator for Democrats and who along with Republican Lindsey Graham introduced the Senate bill that is the focal point - and his fellow senators would still have to be sold to the full Senate.
 Durbin has been pushing to help Dreamers for the past 16 years.

 Legislation would face an even tougher struggle in the House of Representatives from a core of hard-line opponents to granting “amnesty” to anyone who arrived illegally, even children brought by their parents.

+Immigration advocacy groups were heartened by a letter sent on Dec.
+5 by 34 House Republicans urging the passage of legislation by year’s end.

-But a broad coalition, including the U.S. business community and evangelicals, have joined forces to pass legislation.
+A broad coalition, including the U.S. business community and evangelicals, have joined forces to pass legislation.

 Neil Bradley, a senior vice president at the U.S. Chamber of Commerce, said failure “would have a negative impact on the economy and our community,” and that for the hundreds of thousands of Dreamers who have work authorizations under DACA it would “literally rip them out of the work place.”